sergioag/bc-java-fips/README.md

   while the original files don't.
 Unfortunately, this is the result of a behavior of maven-compiler-plugin when it detects that module-info.java exists, and it cannot be disabled.
   However, it doesn't seem to cause any harm so far.
 Any ideas to fix this would be appreciated.
+- The Private-Package header in the manifest for bc-fips project is missing.
+I've put the supposedly correct value for it in the corresponding pom.xml, but it breaks the build.
+  Thus, I have left it commented and it shouldn't affect anything because all packages are private by default and the Export-Package and Import-Package are generated fine.
+Any help fixing this would be appreciated.

 How to build
 ============